 I choose the agent with the posh English accent, because I thought he sounded, well… literary.
 He sent the manuscript off to a couple of publishers who promptly rejected it.
 The next publisher he tried was where I had my rather large stroke of luck.
 My agent had sent the manuscript to the ‘publishing editor’ who liked it, but the publisher didn’t.
 The publishing editor, however, was about to move jobs to another publisher, so she asked if she could take it with her.
 She was moving into children’s books (and Rule No.5: No Sex on the Bus was perhaps a little risqué for seven year olds), so she handed it to another publishing editor.
 That publishing editor didn’t really like it that much either, and wasn’t going to recommend it to the publisher.
 And this is where my good luck came in.
 The publisher (Sophie Cunningham– who is now a successful author herself) walked past the publishing editor’s desk and saw my manuscript on the top of a pile and thought the title sounded interesting and picked it up.
 She had a read and not long after I signed a deal with Allen & Unwin.

-Travel (surprise, surprise), skiing, karaoke, eating lobster, playing guitar and piano, mountain biking, wearing hats, chocolate, hiking, cooking my award winning risotto, Elvis Presley, festivals, a good curry, Manchester United, sleeping, Pina Coladas, getting caught in the rain, champagne and making love in the dunes of the Cape.
+Travel (surprise, surprise), skiing, karaoke, cooking, playing guitar and piano, mountain biking, wearing hats, chocolate, hiking, festivals, a good curry, Collingwood Magpies (Australian Rule Football team), Manchester United, sleeping, Pina Coladas, getting caught in the rain, champagne and making love in the dunes of the Cape.

 Paul Theroux, Bill Bryson, PJ O’Rourke, Colin Thubron, Tony Hawks, Stanley Stewart, Dave Gorman, Danny Wallace, Michael Palin, Peter Moore, CS Lewis and the talented and very witty Brian Thacker.